Skip to Main Content (Press Enter)

 by Colson Whitehead

 This #1 New York Times bestseller chronicles Cora, a young enslaved woman on a cotton plantation in Georgia, on her adventures as she makes a desperate bid for freedom.
 Based in the antebellum South, the book re-creates the terrors of the antebellum era as Whitehead brilliantly weaves our nation’s history — from the brutal abduction of Africans to the unfulfilled promises of the present day.
 This book is a must-read and a powerful meditation on the history we all share.
-And on top of the powerful novel, The Underground Railroad is also the foundation for the acclaimed original Amazon Prime Video series directed by Barry Jenkins.
+On top of the powerful novel, The Underground Railroad is also the foundation for the acclaimed original Amazon Prime Video series directed by Barry Jenkins.
+And for more historical fiction, read Whitehead’s The Nickel Boys, which follows two teens in Jim Crow-era Florida.

 The Underground Railroad Book Cover Picture